 Psychology of phobia

-One aspect of anxiety disorder may bebe a tendency to develop fear again to experience fear.
-Where most people tend to fear only in a situation that comes suddenly and seems frightening to them, people with an anxious disorder fear that they will be scared beforehand.
-You can say, they know that they will be scared, even when the frightening situation has not yet come.
-And they will avoid it in every possible way.
-A phobia is a distortion of the normal reaction of fear.
-Here fear is directed at an object or situation that does not represent a real danger.
-The sufferer admits that his fear is completely unfounded, but can not overcome his reaction.
-Over time, the phobia tends to increase, if nothing is done.
-What are phobias?
-All the phobias listed, probably very difficult.
-This is exactly the case when you can talk about the personalization of fear - it all depends on the individual.
-There is a fear of death, fear of a kind of blood and even a fear of developing a phobia (phobophobia).
+One aspect of anxiety disorder can bethere is a tendency to develop a fear of experiencing fear again.
+Where most people tend to experience fear only in a situation that occurs suddenly and seems frightening to them, people suffering from anxiety disorders are afraid in advance that they will be afraid.
+You could say they know that they will be afraid even when the frightening situation has not yet occurred.
+And they will avoid it at all costs.
+A phobia is a distortion of the normal fear response.
+Here, the fear is directed at an object or situation that does not pose a real danger.
+The sufferer recognizes that his fear is completely unfounded, but cannot overcome his reaction.
+Over time, the phobia tends to intensify if nothing is done.
+What types of phobias are there It is probably very difficult to list all the phobias.
+This is exactly the case when we can talk about the personalization of fear - it all depends on the individual.
+There is a fear of death, a fear of the sight of blood, and even a fear of developing a phobia (phobophobia).
 The most common phobias are:

 - Social phobia - fear of interaction with other people;